Last Updated on June 24, 2025 by George Pavlopoulos

 Practical info for your visit to Draiflessen Collection

-Here you can find more info about your visit to the museum.
+Here you can find more information about your visit to the museum.

-3. There is also an excellent catalog of the exhibition, sold directly from the museum’s shop.
+- There is also an excellent catalog of the exhibition, available for sale directly from the museum’s shop.
 Alternatively, you can order it online from the museum’s e-shop.

 The Art of Replication: Final Thoughts